 Texas Neurology Doctors Chosen Among the Best in Dallas-Forth Worth

-In its October 2013 issue, D Magazine published the results of a survey conducted among 8,835 pediatric specialists, family medicine doctors, and gynecologists/obstetricians who were invited to cast their votes for the Best Doctors in Dallas.
-In the confidential poll, doctors were asked to name three physicians they would send their parents or loved ones to in 43 specialties.
+In its October 2014 issue, D Magazine published the results of a survey conducted among 10,784 local doctors who were invited to cast their votes for the Best Doctors in Dallas.
+In the confidential poll, doctors were asked to name three physicians they would send their parents or loved ones to.

 Only those with a valid Texas medical license were eligible.
 An outside marketing firm tallied the results, and a panel of esteemed local physicians and D staff reviewed the list prior to publication.
 The list was designed with the patient in mind; therefore, under the guidance of the panel, the list did not include specialties in which the patient has little or no say, such as anesthesiology or pathology.
 They also excluded pediatrics which is vast enough to warrant its own special feature.